Collect Slack Audit logs

 1. Go to Configuration > Environment variables > Edit > Add environment variable.

-2. Enter the environment variables provided below, replacing with your values.
+2. Enter the following environment variables, replacing with your values:

 S3_BUCKET slack-audit-logs